 The essay collection seems to buy into a larger narrative in the industry that paints wealthy entrepreneurs and their companies as saviors.
 “Admit it,” one essay says, “among your everyday pleasures is the possibility that you might pick up an item in the news feed on your smartphone concerning Elon Musk’s next great idea.
 Electric cars.
 The colonization of Mars.
 Tunnels beneath Los Angeles.
 Brains linked to computers.”

-Surely, the essay seems to suggest, we can overlook securities fraud and dangerous labor conditions and erratic leadership practices if it helps make these thrilling possibilities a reality.
+Surely, the essay seems to suggest, we can overlook a securities-fraud lawsuit and dangerous labor conditions and erratic leadership practices if it helps make these thrilling possibilities a reality.
 It’s akin to saying, “Pay no attention to Facebook’s handling of a Russian propaganda campaign on its pages, the website has altered how we communicate.”
 Such arguments can be dangerously shortsighted, and rarely age well.